ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ### Known issues

-The main issue in HTML comment feature is that comments can be easily repositioned or lost in various cases [#10118](https://github.com/ckeditor/ckeditor5/issues/10118), [#10119](https://github.com/ckeditor/ckeditor5/issues/10119).
+The main issue with the HTML comments feature is that comments can be easily repositioned or lost in various cases [#10118](https://github.com/ckeditor/ckeditor5/issues/10118), [#10119](https://github.com/ckeditor/ckeditor5/issues/10119).
 Also copying and pasting (or dragging and dropping) elements containing HTML comments within the editor does not work as expected [#10127](https://github.com/ckeditor/ckeditor5/issues/10127).

-We're open for feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).
+We are open for feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).

 ## Related features